'So much more than just a police officer': Slain OPP constable remembered at funeral

 The officer's family said Greg Pierzchala enjoyed martial arts, loved nature, was an avid reader and could stare at paintings in a museum for hours.
 His colleagues said the young man loved serving his community.

-Inside the arena, officers were asked to remove their peaked caps as Pierzchala's casket was carried to the front of the venue.
+Inside the Sadlon Arena, officers were asked to remove their peaked caps as Pierzchala's casket was carried to the front of the venue.

 "This brave young man died just two days after Christmas," Ford said at the beginning of the ceremony.
 "It's yet another difficult reminder that the job of a police officer is one of total commitment."